bregman-arie/devops-exercises/topics/kubernetes/CKA.md

 <details>
 <summary>How to test a manifest is valid?</summary><br><b>

-with `--dry-run` flag which will not actually create it, but it will test it and you can find this way any syntax issues.
+with `--dry-run` flag which will not actually create it, but it will test it and you can find this way, any syntax issues.

 `k create -f YAML_FILE --dry-run`
 </b></details>